Get your Instant Video Cost Calculator now!

 Yes, YouTube counts your own views and repeat views on your videos, but only up to a point.
 It’s estimated that the platform only counts between 2 to 5 views on a single day before it stops adding them to the video’s view count.

 Resetting your YouTube recommendations is actually quite easy.
 Click on your YouTube History and look for the option to “Clear All Watch History” on the right side of the screen.
-Doing so will erase your watch history on the platform, and you’ll start getting new recommendations accounting for the videos you watch from that point forward.
+Doing so will erase your watch history on the platform, and you’ll start getting new recommendations based on the videos you watch from that point forward.

-How to make a community post on YouTube?
+8. How to Make a Community Post on YouTube?

 Sign in to your account, select “Create > Create Post” at the top of your YouTube channel page, then type the text for your post.
 Then, you can hit “Post” to publish it or schedule your post to be published later.
 You also get to add an image, GIF, video, or even create a poll with your post.